Fabber12/lammps-mace/README.md

 Submit a batch script for automatise the installation `sbatch build-mace.sh`

-## LAMMPS-MACE with MLIAP interface
+## LAMMPS-MACE with ML-IAP interface

 ### Prerequisites
 ```bash